New Site

 You should now see a new entry in the log with the message you entered.

-If it asks about “references” and “remotes”, just leave the values default and click Submit
+If it asks about “references” and “remotes”, just leave the values default and click Submit, it should say origin / main.

 Further reading